25 Plants for Instant Curb Appeal in Front of Your House

 LandCrafters LLC/NALP Awards of Excellence

 Spectacular peonies, with their brilliant colors and huge flowers, bloom from spring into early summer.
-They're old-fashioned curb appeal favorites that can grow in large containers with good drainage, raised beds or the landscape.
+They're old-fashioned curb appeal favorites that can grow in large containers with good drainage, flower beds and borders or the landscape.
 These very long-lived plants don't need much care and love full sun.
-To keep the flower show going, choose early, mid-season and late-blooming varieties.
+To keep the blooms coming, choose early, mid-season and late-blooming varieties.
 Courtesy of the National Association of Landscape Professionals and LoveYourLandscape.org.
 Peonies are sold at Lowe's and many other online or brick-and-mortar garden centers and nurseries.

-Tip: In the winter, gardeners in Zones 3-8 should move potted peonies into a spot that stays above freezing.
+Tip: In the winter, gardeners in Zones 3 to 8 should move potted peonies into a spot that stays above freezing.

 Ornamental Grasses Surrounded by Purple and White Petunia Flowers